radu-stefanache/packer/website/source/docs/post-processors/shell-local.html.md

 options instead.

 Please note that the WSL is a beta feature, and this tool is not guaranteed to work as you expect it to.
+It will likely not work unless both Packer and the scripts you want to run are both on the C drive.

 ```
 {